Have you thought about this? About the detrimental effects of prolonged bed rest? This post is about that.

-If the bed rest continues as long as 6 weeks, research has shown that the heart muscles can get atrophied.
-If the bed rest continues for 20 days, the heart output can reduce by 25 percent according to Kristin J. Stumpfle and Daniel G. Drury.
+If the bed rest continues for as long as 6 weeks, research has shown that the heart muscles can get atrophied.
+If the bed rest continues for 20 days, the heart output can reduce by 25 per cent according to Kristin J. Stumpfle and Daniel G. Drury.

 Another interesting adjustment occurs in our venous blood collection system.
-It begins to pool blood at our deep veins.
+It begins to pool blood in our deep veins.
 As a result, the risk of developing blood clots increases leading to deep vein thrombosis.
-And, the formed blood clots can dislodge, travel all the way up to lungs, and stuck there.
+And, the formed blood clots can dislodge, travel up to the lungs, and stuck there.
 This can result in pulmonary embolism, always a fatal situation.

 Prolonged bed rest’s detrimental effects on our muscles

 Very much similar to the heart and blood circulation mechanism, our muscles also work best when we stand upright against gravity.
-In a prolonged bed rest, with time, they begin to shorten and then remove some of its muscle fibers.
+In a prolonged bed rest, with time, they begin to shorten and then remove some of their muscle fibres.
 It invariably loses muscle mass and subsequently its strength.
-Research shows that we can lose muscle strength by 6 – 40 percent within 4 – 6 weeks of complete bed rest.
-More recently, a group of researchers from Johns Hopkins found that each passing day in the ICU lowers muscle strength by 3- 11 percent a day over the ensuing months and may even extend to years.
+Research shows that we can lose muscle strength by 6 – 40 per cent within 4 – 6 weeks of complete bed rest.
+More recently, a group of researchers from Johns Hopkins found that each passing day in the ICU lowers muscle strength by 3- 11 per cent a day over the ensuing months and may even extend to years.

 Muscles are attached to joints through tendons and ligaments.
 And, joints are covered by some cartilage.
-Because of non-use, fibers in tendons and ligaments become shortened.
+Because of non-use, fibres in tendons and ligaments become shortened.
 Surrounding connecting tissues turn rigid due to the addition of collagen.
-The result? the development of almost permanent contractures that freeze joint movements.
-Research shows that the appearance of collagen fiber can be observed as early as on the sixth day of complete bed rest.
+The result? is the development of almost permanent contractures that freeze joint movements.
+Research shows that the appearance of collagen fibre can be observed as early as the sixth day of complete bed rest.

 These changes occur in all joints.
 But, it is most pronounced in the hip, knee, and ankle joints.